Third Court of Appeals

 The State Bar of Texas Appellate Section Pro Bono Program

 The goal of this program is to match clients who cannot afford legal representation with volunteer Texas lawyers who agree to serve without expectation of compensation.
-For more information about the Third Court of Appeals in Austin Pro Bono Program please visit the State Bar of Texas Appellate Section website at http://www.tex-app.org/DrawOnePage.aspx?PageID=84.
+For more information about the Third Court of Appeals in Austin Pro Bono Program please visit the State Bar of Texas Appellate Section website at https://www.tex-app.org/DrawOnePage.aspx?PageID=84.

 Local Rule Regarding Frivolous Appeals in Criminal Cases Approved

-Effective September 15, 2014, the Court requires counsel to demonstrate compliance with pre-withdrawal requirements by filing a completed Certificate of Counsel.
+The Court requires counsel to demonstrate compliance with pre-withdrawal requirements by filing a completed Certificate of Counsel.
 To download a copy of the certification, please refer to the Forms link under General Information.
 In addition, attorneys may download a sample cover letter to send to appellant to assist in fulfilling counsel's obligation pursuant to Anders.
 The new Local Rules also addresses the content of an Anders Brief.

-Effective January 1, 2014, all attorneys in civil and criminal cases are required to eFile all documents (except a document submitted under seal or subject to a motion to seal) with the Court through the eFileTexas.gov electronic filing system.
+All attorneys in civil and criminal cases are required to eFile all documents (except a document submitted under seal or subject to a motion to seal) with the Court through the eFileTexas.gov electronic filing system.
 Persons not represented by an attorney may eFile documents, but eFiling is not required.
 (See Final eFiling Rules) For further instructions, please refer to the Electronic Filing link under General Information.